andreasabel/inCode/entry/introduction-to-singletons-4.md

 even more complex type-level function.
 We'll explore more of these in the exercises!

-`Sigma` is an interesting data type that is ubiquitous in dependently typed programming.
-It shows up everywhere, and is also very useful in the statement of dependently typed proofs.
+For some context, `Sigma` is an interesting data type (the "dependent sum") that is ubiquitous in dependently typed programming.

-### Singletons of Defunctionalization Symboles
+### Singletons of Defunctionalization Symbols

 One last thing to tie it all together -- let's write `collapseHallway` in a way that we don't know the types of the doors.